flyingmachine/brave-clojure-web/content/100-functional-programming.md

 have to consider the relationship between the input and the output.

-Functions which have side effects, however, place more of a burden on your short term memory: now you have to worry about how the world is affected when you call the function.
+Functions which have side effects, however, place more of a burden on your mind grapes: now you have to worry about how the world is affected when you call the function.
 Not only that, every function which calls a side-effecting function gets "infected".
 It's another component which requires extra care and thought as you build your